AI-Powered Florida Personal Injury Settlement Calculator

 Florida Statute of Limitations

-Florida has the longest statute of limitations in the U.S. for personal injury: 4 years.
-However, don't wait—evidence degrades, witnesses disappear, and insurers may claim you weren't injured if you delay treatment.
+Florida now has a 2-year statute of limitations for personal injury for accidents on or after March 24, 2023, cut from 4 years by tort-reform law HB 837 (accidents before that date keep the former 4-year deadline).
+Either way, don't wait—evidence degrades, witnesses disappear, and insurers may claim you weren't injured if you delay treatment.

 | Case Type | Statute of Limitations | Notes |